INJUSTIC/task-management-tool-for-projects/README.md

 ## Overview

 This is a Spring Boot application that allows to auto assign tasks to developers in a project.
 You can create, manage and delete projects, developers and tasks, assign developers to project and assign tasks to project and developer, observe task archive .
-Tasks auto assigning is performing due to algorithm which is described below
+Tasks auto assigning is performing due to the algorithm which is described below

 ## Functionality